OsiriX-Foundation/KheopsDocumentation/docs/albums/new_album.md

 ![Click New Album](/img/click_new_album.png)

-The new album panel will new appear giving the oppertunity to configure the new album.
+The new album panel will new appear giving the opportunity to configure the new album.
 Once configuration is complete, click on the **Create** button.

 ![New Album](/img/new_album.png)